DahianaMC/School_District_Analysis/README.md

     ![District Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/District%20Summary%20Table.png)

 - How is the school summary affected?
-    - The School Summary was affected only for Thomas High School and has a high impact on the % passing math and reading and % overall passing.
-Looks like the ninth graders were having reading and math scores higher than 70% from the original data.
+    - The School Summary was affected only for Thomas High School and has a high impact on the % passing math and reading and % overall passing, because the calculations are made counting how many students have math and reading scores higher than 70, then is divided by the total of students per school.
+The total of students per school is calculated counting the student name per school and does not reflect the data that is NaN in reading and math scores.
     ![School Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/School%20Summary%20Table.png)

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?